Cost of Shrubs Maintenance

 |---|---|

-Maintenance frequency may vary based on shrub species and growth conditions.
+Maintenance frequency and scope may vary based on shrub species and local conditions.